sveronneau/cloudbuild-terraform/README.md

 # Quick GCP Cloud Build CI pipeline to makes a Terraform Docker artifact in GCR.IO.

-From CLOUD SHELL or your local SDK or a Build Trigger (Check PNG file) in Cloud Build.
+From CLOUD SHELL or your local SDK or a Build Trigger in Cloud Build.

 <b>Clone this repo:</b><br>
 $ git clone https://github.com/sveronneau/cloudbuild-terraform <br>